Skip to content

 I want to look so close at things that their intensity burns through your retina and onto the surface of your mind.
 The video camera is well suited to looking closely at things, elevating the commonplace to higher levels of awareness.” - Bill Viola, 1980

 James Cohan is pleased to present an exhibition of important early works by the pioneering video artist Bill Viola, on view at 48 Walker Street from February 25 through March 25, 2023.
-This is the artist’s eighth solo exhibition at James Cohan.
+This is the artist’s ninth solo exhibition at James Cohan.
 The gallery will host an evening exhibition walkthrough with renowned media arts scholar and curator John G. Hanhardt on Thursday, March 9 from 6-8 PM.

 Since the early 1970s, Bill Viola has used video to explore sense perception as an avenue to self-knowledge.
 His works focus on universal human experiences—birth, death, the unfolding of consciousness—and have roots in both Eastern and Western art as well as spiritual traditions, including Zen Buddhism, Islamic Sufism, and Christian mysticism.
 He has been central to the establishment of video as a vital form of contemporary art, and in so doing has helped to expand its scope for subsequent generations of artists.